 Estimating your fees

-Before you enroll in units and receive your eInvoice, there are ways you can estimate tuition fees:
+Before you enrol in units and receive your eInvoice, there are ways you can estimate tuition fees:

 - Course information – search for your course to find an estimate of how much a course may cost for domestic and international students for the upcoming year.

 Domestic student fees